Sometimes a dude talks to a woman just to talk to a woman.

-The beauty of a woman begins with mom.
-It starts the day you were born.
-It’s in Snoopy sheets and bedtime stories.
+The beauty of a woman begins with mom, the day you were born.
+It’s on Snoopy sheets and bedtime stories.
 It’s the warmth of home and security of love.
 It’s your favorite colors on your birthday cake.
 Mom’s is the first beauty in a woman you’ll experience.

 When you’re 11 …